 This article applies to:

-Project Rover can detect metadata that’s imported along with your drawings.
+Bluebeam Cloud can detect metadata that’s imported along with your drawings.
 When available, this metadata can populate drawing names and location fields on punches and RFIs, ensuring accuracy and saving time.

 Add page labels to your drawings

-When importing drawings to Rover, Sheet Numbers and Sheet Titles are extracted from the page label, if available.
+When importing drawings to Bluebeam Cloud, Sheet Numbers and Sheet Titles are extracted from the page label, if available.
 Page labels help name and number the pages of a drawing and will appear on the Thumbnails panel.
 You can automatically create page labels by extracting information from specific regions on your drawing, such as the title block.

 To create page labels, see Editing Page Labels and Page Numbering.